radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 * **ProcessorFeatures**: [ProcessorFeature](#processorfeature)[]: The number of CPU cores and the number of threads per core for the DB instance class of the DB instance.
 * **PromotionTier**: int: A value that specifies the order in which an Aurora Replica is promoted to the primary instance after a failure of the existing primary instance.
 * **PubliclyAccessible**: bool: Indicates whether the DB instance is an internet-facing instance.
 If you specify true, AWS CloudFormation creates an instance with a publicly resolvable DNS name, which resolves to a public IP address.
 If you specify false, AWS CloudFormation creates an internal instance with a DNS name that resolves to a private IP address.
+* **ReplicaMode**: string: The open mode of an Oracle read replica.
+The default is open-read-only.
 * **SourceDBInstanceIdentifier**: string (WriteOnly): If you want to create a Read Replica DB instance, specify the ID of the source DB instance.
 Each DB instance can have a limited number of Read Replicas.
 * **SourceRegion**: string (WriteOnly): The ID of the region that contains the source DB instance for the Read Replica.
 * **StorageEncrypted**: bool: A value that indicates whether the DB instance is encrypted.
 By default, it isn't encrypted.
+* **StorageThroughput**: int: Specifies the storage throughput for the DB instance.
 * **StorageType**: string: Specifies the storage type to be associated with the DB instance.
 * **Tags**: [Tag](#tag)[]: Tags to assign to the DB instance.
 * **TdeCredentialArn**: string: The ARN from the key store with which to associate the instance for TDE encryption.